semgrep/semgrep-docs/docs/kb/semgrep-ci/scan-monorepo-in-parts.md

 Changing the `SEMGREP_REPO_NAME` value in a scan so that it does not match the repo's `<org>/<repo name>` structure on the SCM may cause issues with code hyperlinks in Semgrep Cloud Platform.
 This is a necessary tradeoff when splitting up a repo into multiple projects.
 :::

 For example, if your monorepo is located at `https://github.com/semgrep/monorepo` the `SEMGREP_REPO_NAME` would typically be set to `semgrep/monorepo`.
-So to split it up into the four modules we referenced above, for each CI run of a module we need to manually set it like so before running Semgrep:
+To split the single project into four projects corresponding to the logical modules, set `SEMGREP_REPO_NAME` to match the module name before running Semgrep:

     export SEMGREP_REPO_NAME="semgrep/monorepo/moduleA"